PRASADD65/tech_eazy_PRASADD65_aws_internship/README.md

-# 🚀  Deploying Agile Employees Attendance system using Terraform and GitHub Actions
+# 🚀  Deploying The Zero Mile Delivery Application system using Terraform and GitHub Actions

 ## 📘 Overview